linkp/netflix-no-ipv6-dns-proxy/README.md

 OpenBSD rcctl did not care for the . in the daemon name, so /usr/local/sbin/netflix is simply a copy of server.py

-If you have set your PKG_PATH variable you should be able to install the required depnecies with the following:
+If you have set your PKG_PATH variable you should be able to install the required dependencies with the following:

 `pkg_add -Uv py-twisted-names`